jmfiaschi/chewdata/README.md

 #### With configuration

 The configuration is usefull to customize a list of steps.
+It support [`hjson`](https://hjson.github.io/) format in order to enrich it.

 ```Bash
 $ cat ./data/multi_lines.csv | cargo run '[{"type":"reader","document":{"type":"csv"}},{"type":"writer"}]'